1913 Oldsmobile Defender Series 40 Touring

 Although its restoration has achieved a comfortable air of patina, the car presents extremely well.
 Majestic in white, it has luxurious brown buttoned-leather seating.
 There is a full top of tan canvas, for which a boot is provided when lowered.
 An Auto Automatic brass windshield protects occupants from drafts.

 The engine compartment is clean, while not antiseptically detailed.
 The engine has been retrofitted with electric starting for convenience, although those who desire the full experience can still wield the starting crank.
 An electric fuel pump has been fitted for seamless operation.
-A floorboard pedal operates an exhaust cutout for additional period effect.
 Powered by T-head four cylinder engine with the cylinders cast in pairs, as was the common practice of the day.
 Transmissions were of the four-speed sliding gear type that received power through a cone clutch.

 Majestic Castle brass headlamps capture the car’s frontal aspect, while Gray and Davis sidelamps and an S.M.
 Hall taillamp complete the complement.
 All have been cleverly modified for electric operation, using the original flint sparking switch.
 Brake lights have been devised, too, for safety.